IQSS/dataverse/doc/sphinx-guides/source/installation/shibboleth.rst

 Installing Shibboleth will give us both the ``shibd`` service and the ``mod_shib`` Apache module.

-Install Shibboleth Yum Repo
+Install Shibboleth DNF Repo
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The Shibboleth project now provides `a web form <https://shibboleth.net/downloads/service-provider/RPMS/>`_ to generate an appropriate package repository for use with YUM/DNF.
+The Shibboleth project now provides `a web form <https://shibboleth.net/downloads/service-provider/RPMS/>`_ to generate an appropriate package repository for use with DNF.

 You'll want to copy-paste the form results into ``/etc/yum.repos.d/shibboleth.repo`` or wherever is most appropriate for your operating system.

-Install Shibboleth Via Yum
+Install Shibboleth Via DNF
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

 Please note that during the installation it's ok to import GPG keys from the Shibboleth project.
 We trust them.